sanskrit/raw_etexts_english/blogs/manasataramgini/2020-04-05_the-culmination-of-galtonism-or-pandemic-days-1.md

 +++
-title = "The culmination of Galtonism or pandemicxa0days-1"
+title = "The culmination of Galtonism or pandemic days-1"

 +++
 While many thoughts crowd our mind we have hardly felt the drive to put